 The riparian zone is the linkage between the terrestrial and aquatic environments and as a result is characterized by very distinct gradients in environmental conditions and processes.
 The riparian zone has a number of processes, including infiltration, immobilization, sedimentation and dilution, that act to buffer and intercept the flow of both dissolved and particulate material to the aquatic environment.
 Because of these properties, the retention or installation of riparian zones along streams is a common best management practice used in agricultural regions to moderate stream temperatures, stabilize stream banks and reduce the amount of sediment- and nutrient-rich agricultural runoff entering surface waterways

-In these project I am investigating if cattle grazing can be used as a management tool to reduce the potential phosphorus loss from agricultural land.
+In this project I am investigating if cattle grazing can be used as a management tool to reduce the potential phosphorus loss from agricultural land.
 The loss of phosphorus is typically high during the spring snowmelt, as the vegetation from previous years acts as a source of phosphorus and the infiltration of runoff into the frozen soil is limited.
 While little can be done to promote infiltration of phosphorus during this period, the amount of vegetation remaining on the soil surface can be controlled through removal during the previous autumn.
 Cattle grazing in the riparian area is a potential management tool that can be used to accomplish this.

 Click here to see an article in the MBFI Newsletter